ReStackor Web

 Average Suspension Velocity Over A Bump

-The average suspension velocity is computed from the bump height and bike speed.
+Average suspension velocity computed from the bump height (h.b) and bike speed (v.bike).

 An example: A three inch bump hit at 10 mph produces a suspension velocity of 60 inches/sec.
-If you have 12 inches of suspension travel that would cause your suspension to blow through its stroke in about 0.2 seconds.
+If you have 12 inches of suspension travel the suspension would blow through its stroke in about 0.2 seconds.

 Average suspension velocities for a 21" dirt knobby as a function of bike speed and bump height